wikimedia/revscoring/README.rst

 You might need to install some other dependencies depending on your operating system.
 Try using the packages,

-``sudo apt-get install python3-dev python3-numpy python3-scipy g++ gfortran liblapack-dev libopenblas-dev myspell-pt myspell-fa myspell-en-au myspell-en-gb myspell-en-us myspell-en-za myspell-fr myspell-es hunspell-vi``
+``sudo apt-get install python3-dev python3-numpy python3-scipy g++ gfortran liblapack-dev libopenblas-dev myspell-pt myspell-fa myspell-en-au myspell-en-gb myspell-en-us myspell-en-za myspell-fr myspell-es hunspell-vi myspell-he``

 If you're on Ubuntu, you might also be able to install an Indonesian dictionary: